navchetan-awasthi/Mini-COVIDNet/README.md

 various figures of merit.

 ## Contributors :
-Navchetan Awasthi, and Phaneendra K. Yalavarthy
+Navchetan Awasthi, Aveen Dayal, Linga R. Cenkeramaddi, and Phaneendra K. Yalavarthy

 ## Datasets :
 The dataset utilized in this work is available at: